 Buffett says wealthy Americans are 'definitely undertaxed'

-"The wealthy are definitely undertaxed relative to the general population," Buffett, the chairman of Berkshire Hathaway Inc, told CNBC television on Monday.
+"The wealthy are definitely undertaxed relative to the general population," Buffett, the chairman of Berkshire Hathaway, told CNBC television on Monday.

+"As we get more specialised, the rich will get richer," he continued.

 "That probably means more taxes for guys like me, and I'm fine with it," he said.